tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 - parameter default = "default value" {[resource]}
 - parameter default = "default value" {[resource]} {API endpoint [resource]}

-The bdqffdq:hasAuthoritiesDefaults property may be present in isolation (to make the expected response easier to read) as in the Test [VALIDATION_COUNTRYCODE_STANDARD](https://rs.tdwg.org/bdqcore/terms/0493bcfb-652e-4d17-815b-b0cce0742fbe) example above when a Test is not parameterized, or when a Test is parameterized, with corresponding bdqffdq:Arguments and bdqffdq:Parameters.
+The bdqffdq:hasAuthoritiesDefaults property may be present in isolation (to make the expected response easier to read) as in the Test [VALIDATION_COUNTRYCODE_STANDARD](https://rs.tdwg.org/bdqtest/terms/0493bcfb-652e-4d17-815b-b0cce0742fbe) example above when a Test is not parameterized, or when a Test is parameterized, with corresponding bdqffdq:Arguments and bdqffdq:Parameters.

-See section [Parameterizing the Tests (normative)](../../bdqcore/index.md#33-parameterizing-the-tests-normative) of the [BDQ Core Tests and Assertions](../../docs/bdqcore/index.md) page for further guidance on bdq:sourceAuthority values, parameters, and arguments.
+See section [Parameterizing the Tests (normative)](../../bdqtest/index.md#33-parameterizing-the-tests-normative) of the [BDQ Tests and Assertions](../../docs/bdqtest/index.md) page for further guidance on bdq:sourceAuthority values, parameters, and arguments.

 ##### 2.3.2.4 Default Value Strings in Parameters (normative)